 “Written in plain language (more so than other books) and less of a university textbook.
 Definitely a sense of humour with a slight folksy manner.
 The target audience is clearly for those who are new to amateur radio.”

-Along with the textbook, you will have unlimited access to the COAX Publications student success pages.
+Along with the textbook, you will have unlimited access to the online student success pages.

 A multiple-choice examination is held on the final day of class by an independent examiner allowing students to receive the Industry Canada basic amateur radio operator certificate.
 With a pass in the basic course (70% or above) students are permitted to operate on all amateur bands above 30 MHz, use a maximum of 250 watts transmitter power and build/operate station equipment (except for “home-made” transmitters).
 In addition, students receiving honours (80% or above) will also have access to all amateur bands below 30 MHz.